 Bob is a retired IT professional who has lived near the park for 10 years.
-He volunteers for a number of public service organizations.
-He is an outdoors enthusiast who can often be found walking or running on the trails, or by the beach.
-He loves that fact that we have such a large track of nature within our city.
-Bob has a strong desire to see that the park is protected and there for future generations to enjoy.
+He volunteers for a number of public service organizations, and is an outdoors enthusiast who can often be found walking or running on the trails, or by the beach.
+As vice-president, Bob supports the president and board in their administration of the society.
+He has a strong desire to see that the park is protected and there for future generations to enjoy.

 Secretary: Florence Godineau